MikAoJk/norwegian-organizations/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Deployed to GitHub pages
+## Deployed to Vercel
-The application is live at: https://mikaojk.github.io/norwegian-organizations
+The application is live at: https://norwegian-organizations.vercel.app/norwegian-organizations

 ## Organization is missing!!
 Follow the guide in the: [CONTRIBUTING.md](CONTRIBUTING.md)